May 1 – Sept. 20, 2020

-The inaugural art exhibition in Denver Botanic Gardens’ new Freyer – Newman Center is Ursula von Rydingsvard: The Contour of Feeling, an ambitious celebration of one of the most influential sculptors working today.
+The inaugural art exhibition in Denver Botanic Gardens’ new Freyer – Newman Center is Ursula von Rydingsvard: The Contour of Feeling.
 The Contour of Feeling is the artist’s first solo exhibition in Denver.
 Von Rydingsvard is renowned for her towering cedar and bronze public outdoor sculptures; this exhibition provides a unique, indoor opportunity to experience a large collection of cedar sculptures and works on paper.

 Ursula von Rydingsvard: The Contour of Feeling is organized by The Fabric Workshop and Museum, Philadelphia and guest curator Mark Rosenthal, former curator at the National Gallery of Art, Washington, D.C.